jonaspaq/dole-idmaker/README.md

 - Start xampp apache and mysql service
 - Open http://localhost/phpmyadmin
 - Create database 'idtest'
-- import sql from the cloned repo
+- import idtest.sql from the cloned repo to the db

 3. Open application at http://localhost/dole-idmaker

+> Note: if you cannot connect to the db, check for additional configurations: /controllers/MyConnect.php

 ## Usage